Simple Chat Room using Python

-A thread is sub process that runs a set of commands individually of any other thread.
-So, every time a user connects to the server, a separate thread is created for that user and communication from server to client takes place along individual threads based on socket objects created for the sake of identity of each client.
+A thread is a sub-process that runs a set of commands individually of any other thread.
+So, every time a user connects to the server, a separate thread is created for that user, and communication from the server to the client takes place along individual threads based on socket objects created for the sake of the identity of each client.

 We will require two scripts to establish this chat room.
 One to keep the serving running, and another that every client should run in order to connect to the server.

 The server-side script will attempt to establish a socket and bind it to an IP address and port specified by the user (windows users might have to make an exception for the specified port number in their firewall settings, or can rather use a port that is already open).
 The script will then stay open and receive connection requests and will append respective socket objects to a list to keep track of active connections.
 Every time a user connects,